 As Example 1, but the description defines "halide salt" as meaning fluoride, chloride or bromide salt.

-In this example, the meaning of "halide salt" is more narrow (it does not cover iodide salt) than in its established definition.
+In this example, the meaning of "halide salt" is narrower (it does not cover iodide salt) than in its established definition.

 In both cases the search takes into account the definition of the terms as generally recognised in the technical field of the application as well as their definition as laid down in the application itself.